Bobbyblues123/FocusExtention/README.md

 ## Features

 - Detects when you're on a distracting website
-- Uses AI (via a local Flask server) to analyze visible webpage text
+- Uses AI via Flask to analyze visible webpage text
 - Tracks how long you've been on a distracting site
 - Sends a notification with an option to close the tab
 - Displays current site status in the popup